SPECIAL FRONTIER FORCE-OPERATION EAGLE-1971 BANGLADESH OPs-GALLANTRY AWARD:

 3. At Est No. 22, I was issued written orders to take part in military Operation Eagle ( Op Eagle ).
 This Battle Plan was approved by Prime Minister Shrimati.
 Indira Gandhi.
 In other words, Op Eagle derived legal authority for it was duly sanctioned by Government of India.
 I acted in obedience to the orders issued by my immediate superior Officers as the military plan is sanctioned by Cabinet Secretariat, Government of India.
 Kindly ask me if I have to provide any other information about Op Eagle and its legal status as an Official act of War.

-4. The Op Eagle battle plan included use of helicopter flights from India for airlifting of battle casualties from Chittagong Hill Tracts to Field Hospital, Lungleh, Mizoram.
+4. The Op Eagle battle plan included the use of helicopter flights from India for airlifting of battle casualties from the Chittagong Hill Tracts to Field Hospital, Lungleh, Mizoram.

-5. For conduct of military operations, I was posted to ‘South Column’ Unit commanded by Lieutenant Colonel B K Narayan.
+5. For the conduct of military operations, I was posted to ‘South Column’ Unit commanded by Lieutenant Colonel B K Narayan.
 Under his Command, my Unit penetrated enemy territory.
 We launched an offensive attack on entrenched enemy post at about 40 miles distance from a Border Security Force Post in Indian territory.
-As the Unit Medical Officer, my duties and responsibilities were that of treating and holding battle casualties at my Unit location in Chittagong Hill Tracts.
-The Force Headquarters of Op Eagle was assigned the duty and responsibility of evacuation of battle casualties from Unit location to Field Hospital.
+As the Unit Medical Officer, my duties and responsibilities were that of treating and holding battle casualties at my Unit location in the Chittagong Hill Tracts.
+The Force Headquarters of Op Eagle was assigned the duty and responsibility of evacuation of battle casualties from the Unit location to the Field Hospital.

-6. During the initial phase of Op Eagle, Prime Minister Indira Gandhi withheld her permission for use of helicopter flight from India to Unit Battlefield location in Chittagong Hill Tracts.
+6. During the initial phase of Op Eagle, Prime Minister Indira Gandhi withheld her permission for the use of helicopter flight from India to the Unit Battlefield location in the Chittagong Hill Tracts.